corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-kotlin.md

     val response = session.receive(Message::class.java)

     // The return value of a ClientStartableFlow must always be a String, this string will be passed
-    // back as the REST RPC response when the status of the flow is queried on Corda. return response.message
+    // back as the REST response when the status of the flow is queried on Corda. return response.message
   }
 }